sumanadr/intelligence/docs/statistics/esl/statistical-learning-theory.rst

 .. admonition:: Metric of Distance
    :class: note

    For the calculation of distance, metric must be implemented.
 The book used examples of Euclidean metric.
 Another metric that can be inspiring is the hyperbolic space.
-I talked about this in PopularitySimilarity_.
+I talked about this in :ref:`PopularitySimilarity`.